leekhithnunna/leekhithnunna/README.md

 ---

 ## ⚡ Fun Fact
-I can switch from coding mode to meme-sharing mode real quick 😎 how to debug without crying 😅
+I can switch from coding mode to meme-sharing mode real quick 😎 and how to debug without crying 😅

 <!---